fasino97/ssi-vsearch-mmseqs2/README.md

 The two databases used in the accompanying paper are the Ribosmal Database Project (RDP) and the SILVA rRNA database project:

 The RDP database: https://www.glbrc.org/data-and-tools/glbrc-data-sets/ribosomal-database-project.
+The curated subset used in these experiments can be found on FigShare here: https://doi.org/10.6084/m9.figshare.30653189.v1.

 The SILVA database: https://www.arb-silva.de/.
+The curated subset used in these experiments can be found on FigShare here: https://doi.org/10.6084/m9.figshare.30461177.v1.

 Vsearch, Usearch and MMSeqs2 are all necessary to make all aspects of this repository work.
 All of the information regarding VSEARCH can be found here: https://github.com/torognes/vsearch.